School of Psychology

 Auditory/Visual cross modal interactions.

-Kawachi, Y., Grove, P.M. & Sakurai, K. (submitted) A single auditory tone alters the perception of mulitple visual events, Journal of Vision.
+Kawachi, Y., Grove, P.M. & Sakurai, K. (In Press, Accepted June 4, 2014) A single auditory tone alters the perception of mulitple visual events, Journal of Vision.

 ** 2013 International 3D Society LUMIERE AWARD - Europe: Best Scientific Paper ** Grove, P.M. & Harrold, A. (2013) The range of fusible horizontal disparities around the empirical horopters.
 IEEE Xplore DOI:10.1109/IC3D.2013.6732084